ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 An incident is a system failure or degradation that has an impact on users of the cloud platform.

 The size of that impact determines the priority of the incident.
-At the moment, we find it useful to categories incidents as high priority &emdash; we will begin work on any incident as soon as a member of the support team is available but high priority incidents require greater focus and communication.
+At the moment, we find it useful to categories incidents as high priority &mdash; we will begin work on any incident as soon as a member of the support team is available but high priority incidents require greater focus and communication.

 #### High priority